Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - Accepting pleas

 This guidance sets out the factors to be taken into consideration when reviewing cases and prosecuting offences classified as Homophobic, Biphobic or Transphobic Hate Crime.
 It deals with crimes committed directly against LGBT people, but it should also, where relevant, be read in the context of crimes committed where the suspect has mistakenly identified the victim as belonging to or associating with this group.

 Prosecutors are reminded to read this guidance with our Public Statement on Prosecuting Homophobic, Biphobic and Transphobic Hate Crime, as it provides greater detail on some of the key areas of policy.

 Prosecutors should also familiarise themselves with stirring up hatred on the grounds of sexual orientation, the hate crime material on the Knowledge Hub and the Hate Crime page on the CPS website.
-The Transgender Equality Management Guidance currently includes guidance on prosecution, community engagement and employment matters.
+The Trans Equality Statement currently includes guidance on prosecution, community engagement and employment matters.

 The Director's Guidance on Charging requires offences classified as hate crime under CPS policies to be referred to a prosecutor for early consultation and a charging decision, whether admitted by the suspect or not.

 It is essential that the CPS identifies all those cases that might properly be prosecuted as homophobic, biphobic or transphobic crimes.